3rHzf65m5DBrB2/micropsi-search/README.md

 element which is less than all other elements in the same set of data.

 A strictly monotonically decreasing data is a set of elements such that `data[0] > data[1] ...  > data[n-1] > data[n]`.
-In contracts, a strictly monotonically increasing data is a set of elements such that `data[0] < data[1] ... < data[n-1]] < data[n]`.
+In contrast, a strictly monotonically increasing data is a set of elements such that `data[0] < data[1] ... < data[n-1]] < data[n]`.
 For both cases, no two consecutive elements are equal.

 The function applies a binary search on the data set, slightly modified to support those properties given about the data.